furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ### Test it with a RealWorld Frontend

-A sweet way to put the sever to some tests is to fork the [re-frame RealWorld frontend by Jacek Schae](https://github.com/jacekschae/conduit) and modify it to run against this server by editing the definition of `api-url` in `src/conduit/events.cljs` to be:
+A sweet way to put the server to some tests is to fork the [re-frame RealWorld frontend by Jacek Schae](https://github.com/jacekschae/conduit) and modify it to run against this server by editing the definition of `api-url` in `src/conduit/events.cljs` to be:

 ```clojure
 (def api-url "http://localhost:6003/api")